 - ACT Math:

-- The ACT Math section consists of 60 questions and is divided into two main categories:
+The ACT Revisited Math section consists of 60 questions falling under two main categories:

 - Pre-Algebra